luckyshot/ipad-html5-css3-template/README.md

 ### No images

 The whole template has been built without requiring any images which means less server queries and increased bandwidth savings.

-### Heading styles

-Two different heading styles:
-1. the main black one
-2. the smaller blueish

 ### Anchor texts (links)